Save Our Heritage

 Hydrogen powered aircraft

 The Federal Action Plan states that “Simply put, there is no realistic option that could replace liquid fuels in the commercial aircraft fleet in the coming decades.”
 The use of hydrogen for aviation fuel remains theoretical, with significant technical challenges.
-Such fuel is not envisioned to be compatible with existing aircraft engine technologies.
+There are two proposed approaches: Fuel cell and combustion.
+Combustion of hydrogen is not compatible with existing aircraft engine technologies, requiring the development of entirely new technology engines.
+Alternatively, hydrogen can be consumed in Fuel cells to generate electricity to power electric engines.
+In either approach, hydrogen is very attractive because it generates zero CO2 during consumption.
+These hypothetical technologies could, in theory, replace short-hop commercial jets.
+However, even if they could be proven in a decade, they would not be able to comprise a measurable fraction of the aircraft fleet by 2050.
 The federal report notes that the “timeline is insufficient to meet the U.S. goal of net-zero emissions by 2050.”

 Sustainable Aviation Fuel